astropy/astropy/docs/coordinates/index.rst

     >>> tz = ZoneInfo(tz_name)
     >>> dt = datetime.datetime(2021, 4, 12, 20, 0, 0, tzinfo=tz)

-(but note that the above code is not tested regularly with the ``astropy`` test suite, so please raise an issue if this no longer works).
+(Please note that the above code is not tested regularly with the ``astropy`` test suite, so please raise an issue if this no longer works.)

 Velocities (Proper Motions and Radial Velocities)
 -------------------------------------------------